tokenized/docs/protocol-assets.md

 <a name="action-share-common"></a>
 #### Share - Common

-Common stock represents ownership interests in corporations.
+Common stock represents ownership interests in companies.

 <table>
     <tr>